pydantic/pydantic/docs/concepts/models.md

 #> X=1
 ```

-You can also create a generic subclass of a model that partially or fully replaces the type parameters in the
+You can also create a generic subclass of a model that partially or fully replaces the type variables in the
 superclass:

 ```py